neo3587/discord_cryptobot/README.md

 - Coinex (24h BTC volume not 100% accurate)
 - P2PB2B
 - CoinsBit
+- Zolex
+- TradeSatoshi
+- CoinBene (24h change not supported)

-NOTE: The non-supported or not 100% accurate features are due to the exchange API.
+*NOTE: The non-supported or not 100% accurate features are due to the exchange API.*

-NOTE 2: Feel free to ask for adding support to a concrete exchange.
+*NOTE 2: Feel free to ask for adding support to a concrete exchange.*

 # <a name = "image-examples"></a> Image examples